By Johanna Isaacson |

 Her whole stance in this scene is assertive and competent, but this is a function of her continuity with a collective.
 Later, after the retreat to the mall we will see her drained of this spirit.
 The mall is an airless, futureless gilded cage where she eventually gives herself over to consumerism.
 Finally she goes full Stepford Wife — appearing in a flouncy flowered dress and lacquered make-up.
 Worse, she is silent and still, posed like a mannequin.

 So, in the first part of the film, the characters have some heroic potential, but that is a function of their relationship to collective political mobilization.
-All signifiers point to these crowds as signifying the revolutionary hopes of mass action in the sixties, and the despair that followed the end of this revolutionary period.
+All signifiers point to these crowds as continuous with the revolutionary hopes of mass action in the sixties, and the despair that followed the end of this revolutionary period.
 As Fredric Jameson has argued, the uprisings during this period were global and radical, but they were followed with a retrenchment and reorganization of capitalism that built on the structures the sixties unleashed.
 The feelings of absolute possibility and creativity in the sixties were systematically harnessed to the unfreedom of markets and jobs that were “free” and “flexible” according to the needs of capital rather than the desires of the collective.
 The individualist hellscape of the eighties was built on the ruins of sixties sensibilities and desires, but it could not entirely eradicate that period.
 The zombies of revolt regularly arose and threatened the status quo.

 The flight to the suburban mall (the quintessential sign of 1980s consumerism and white flight) then, represents this aftermath of collective action.
 The group that arrives in this barren fortress is no longer a collective but four individualized survivors clinging to their privilege.
 They band together but also form their own hierarchies, with Stephen, the one middle-class white man, sometimes belittling and subordinating Fran (a white woman), Peter (an African American man), and Roger (a working class white man).